TooSalty0000/OverTurret/README.md

 In this stage, I worked on the cameras.
 Because the map is long, I would think one camera would not be enough.
 Thus, I made two cameras and let the players exchange between two.

 I am on a trip when I made this, so I didn't do much.
 Welp.
 Too bad. :P At least I did something.

+## Pre.1.9
+In this stage, I created the beacon, and this allowed me to create a basic gameplay of the game.
+I created an Enemy Manager, where it spawns enemies at a certain interval at given spawnpoints.
+Later, I will add wave system, but that will be quite far in the future.

+I also changed the turret system.
+I added bullet counts and health.
+When the turrets use up all the bullets, it stops firing.
+In the future, I will make the enemies attack the turrets, and when the health becomes 0, I will make it explode.

+Smaller changes
+ - Created a small branch of AssemblerRecipe called TurretRecipe.
+This will make it easier to set stats for each turrets
+ - Added attack animation for the basic enemy.
+However, it is not being used right now.